Matir/wrongbaud.github.io/_posts/2019-11-25-MK-Teardown.md

 | --------------- | ------------- | ------- | -------- | ---------- | -------- | ------------ | -------- | -------- |
 | 1 Bit (H->L Transition) | 7 or 10 bits | 1 bit | 1 bit | 8 bits | 1 bit | 8 bites | 1 bit | 1 bit |

 The address for an I2C slave is typically controlled by assering IO lines on the chip.
 For example on the MCP23017 chip pins 15:17 control the lower bits of the address variable.
-We will use these to allow us to have 3 MCP chips on the I2C bus connected to the ESP32, using addresses ```0x20```,```0x21``` and ```0x22```
+We will use these to allow us to have 3 MCP23017chips on the I2C bus connected to the ESP32, using addresses ```0x20```,```0x21``` and ```0x22```

 The R/W bit (read / write) is fairly self explanatory, the usage of reads / writes are chip dependent.
 For example you may write to a register of an I2C based sensor in order to configure or initialize it, after that you would read the data from it.
 We'll need to read and write from the MCP23017 chips in order to properly dump the parallel flash chip so we will see uses of both shortly.